Professional Web Design Creates The Best SEO

 Ultimately, your entire website is more than what you can see on the surface.
 Professional Web design is not just about a sleek design or layout and it’s certainly more than the colours and brand message.
 Of course, all of these things carry a significant weight but if you want your website to stand out then you have to make sure you tick every box.

 Be wary of overloading your site with plug-ins you don’t research first.
 They can be web developers/designers fastback way to bring the site together.
 It’s not really the QTY of plugins that are the issue, more like the bad ones.
 It only takes one to slow you down, so review their ratings and testimonials before you install.

 For a detailed read on Page Speed, click over to Moz.com, their definition below.

 Page speed is often confused with “site speed,” which is actually the page speed for a sample of page views on a site.
 Page speed can be described in either “page load time” (the time it takes to fully display the content on a specific page) or “time to first byte” (how long it takes for your browser to receive the first byte of information from the web server).

 One oversight can significantly impact your Google rankings and that can result in searchers completely missing your site.
 As a result, traffic will drop and that in turn will affect rankings again and ultimately, conversions will reduce.
 It’s a never ending spiral.

 Is Your Website a Professional Design for SEO?

-Ensure your website is up-to-speed with professional web design and back-end coding.
+Even if you are a remote working start-up, Ensure your WordPress website is up-to-speed with professional web design and back-end coding.
 We will talk about coding in a future article.
 The front end (customer view) and back end (your dashboard) support each other hand in hand.
 Spend time getting it right and understanding what is required and you will improve website search engine rankings.

 Search engines are demanding more, they behave this way because they understand how important it is to online searchers to find what they are looking for with ease.